AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/installation.md

 ### Advanced uninstallation

 Sometimes, as a result of incorrect removal, or in other rare cases, the standard uninstallation may not be enough.
-Then the support service may ask you to do an advanced uninstallation in order to completely remove AdGuard VPN from your Mac.
+In that case, our support may ask you to perform an advanced uninstall to completely remove AdGuard VPN from your Mac.
 To do this, do the following:

 1. Follow the steps described in the section ["Standard uninstallation"](#how-to-uninstall-adguard-vpn-for-mac).
 2. Open "Finder" or "Spotlight" and enter `Keychain` in the search.